North, Central American and Caribbean nations at the FIFA World Cup: 2022: The "Big Three" and Canada

 Mexico, the United States, and Costa Rica would go straight to the third round while Canada would compete in the first and second rounds, where they prevailed.
 In the octogonal, Mexico, the United States, Canada would qualify as the top three teams, making it the first time since 1986 that Canada qualified for the World Cup.
 Other CONCACAF giant, Costa Rica, would be forced to play against New Zealand in the playoffs, where they would win.

 During the group stage, Costa Rica, Canada, and Mexico struggled heavily.
-Costa Rica lost to Spain on the first day in a 7-0 shutout and managed to get their only win (1-0) against Japan before losing to Germany 4-2.
-Canada would lose all of their games against Belgium (1-0), Croatia (4-1), and Morocco (2-1), finishing 31st and worse than their 1986 appearance where they finished 24th, though they have seen the tournament as successful in reviving soccer in the country.
-Mexico would start the tournament with a tie against Poland before losing 2-1 to Argentina.
-They would manage to win 2-1 against Saudi Arabia, but because of a -1 goal differential against Poland, they would be eliminated.
-The United States managed to have a successful run in the group stage, tying with Wales and England before beating Iran 1-0 in an extremely tense match.
-During the Round of 16, the United States' run would come to an end as they lost 3-1 to the Netherlands.
+Costa Rica lost to Spain on the first day in a 7–0 shutout and managed to get their only win (1–0) against Japan before losing to Germany 4–2.
+Canada would lose all of their games against Belgium (1–0), Croatia (4–1), and Morocco (2–1), finishing 31st, though they have seen the tournament as successful in reviving soccer in the country.
+Mexico would start the tournament with a tie against Poland before losing 2–0 to Argentina.
+They would manage to win 2–1 against Saudi Arabia, but because of a -1 goal differential against Poland, they would be eliminated.
+The United States managed to have a successful run in the group stage, tying with Wales and England before beating Iran 1–0 in an extremely tense match.
+During the Round of 16, the United States' run would come to an end as they lost 3–1 to the Netherlands.